pytorch/pytorch/docs/source/notes/cuda.rst

 CUDA semantics
 ==============

-:mod:`torch.cuda` keeps track of currently selected GPU, and all CUDA tensors you allocate will be created on it.
+:mod:`torch.cuda` is used to set up and run CUDA operations.
+It keeps track of the currently selected GPU, and all CUDA tensors you allocate will by default be created on that device.
 The selected device can be changed with a :any:`torch.cuda.device` context manager.

-However, once a tensor is allocated, you can do operations on it irrespectively of your selected device, and the results will be always placed in on the same device as the tensor.
+However, once a tensor is allocated, you can do operations on it irrespective of the selected device, and the results will be always placed in on the same device as the tensor.

 Cross-GPU operations are not allowed by default, with the only exception of :meth:`~torch.Tensor.copy_`.
-Unless you enable peer-to-peer memory accesses, any attempts to launch ops on tensors spread across different devices will raise an error.
+Unless you enable peer-to-peer memory access, any attempts to launch ops on tensors spread across different devices will raise an error.

 Below you can find a small example showcasing this::